saidvandeklundert/saidvandeklundert.github.io/_posts/2021-2-11-juniper-xml-examples.md

 with Device(host=host, user=username, password=password, normalize=True) as dev:
     rpc = dev.rpc.get_interface_information(extensive=True)
 </pre>

+## How the RPC was mapped from the Junos CLI command:

 The `rpc` that is referred to in the rest of the examples is the device response to `get_interface_information(extensive=True)`.
 This is the RPC to retrieve the information that can be displayed with the `show interfaces extensive` command: